Provisional Patent Drawings: Everything You Need to Know

 - Describe your invention.
 You should be able to adequately explain what the invention does, how it does it, and how to make it.
 While it may run counter to common sense to have to explain an invention well enough for it to be reproduced in order to protect someone from reproducing, this is important so that a person infringing on your patent protection cannot claim some difference not set in your description.
 While not required, drawings can be beneficial to your overall description if they are easily understood and fit in a standard file folder.
 Your drawings can be color, black and white, hand sketched or computer generated.
 In describing your invention you should include its name, the inventor's name, the uses of the invention, how the parts all fit together, how the invention works, an identification of illustrations provided, and alternate uses for the invention.

 - Complete and file your patent application with the U.S. Patent & Trademark Office.
 This can be done by mail or online and should include information about the applicant, information about the invention and a description of attachments.
 The filing fees should be submitted with the application ($65 for micro-entities; $130 for small entities).

 If you need help with provisional patent drawings, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.